poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS_Certified-Solutions-Architect-Associate_Part-10_Services_and_design_scenarios.md

 - Key Usage Permission - Who can use this key
 - Preview Key Policy

-Cloud Hardware Securit Module (HSM)
+Cloud Hardware Security Module (HSM)

 AWS Management Console -> Security Identity & Compliance -> Cloud HSM
 - Create a cluster on which the HSM will run